What can we do to guard against genetic diseases in your baby? Should we have genetic testing?

 Can you help gay and lesbian couples with infertility?

-Q. How long have Drs.
-Zapantis & Merhi been in practice?
+Q. How long have Dr. Zapantis & Dr. Hershlag been in practice?

-A. Dr. Zapantis and Dr. Merhi have been practicing medicine and specializing in infertility issues for over 10 years.
+A. Dr. Zapantis and Dr. Hershlag have been practicing medicine and specializing in infertility issues for over 30 years combined.
 They are responsible for every aspect of your treatment to help you conceive healthy babies.
-Dr. Zapantis and Dr. Merhi each are personally dedicated to providing compassionate, patient-centered medicine with an exceptionally high standard of care.
+Dr. Zapantis and Dr. Hershlag each are personally dedicated to providing compassionate, patient-centered medicine with an exceptionally high standard of care.

 Q. What can we do to guard against genetic diseases in your baby?
 Should we have genetic testing?